ShowMeJoy/peopleDetector/README.md

 ---

-## 🚀 Features
+## Features

-- 🧠 Object detection using a YOLOv8 model (trained on people)
+- Object detection using a YOLOv8 model (trained on people)
-- 📦 REST API with FastAPI
+- REST API with FastAPI
-- 🖼️ Two endpoints:
+- 🖼Two endpoints:
   - `/predict`: returns detection results as JSON
   - `/predict-image`: returns image with drawn bounding boxes
-- 🔒 Private paths and tokens are managed in `private_paths.py` (excluded from Git)
+- Private paths and tokens are managed in `private_paths.py` (excluded from Git)

 ---

-## 🧰 Tech Stack
+## Tech Stack

 - Python 3.12
 - Ultralytics YOLOv8